A Reply To: "Can the 8 Coil Shakti alter subjective emotional experience?"

 Another flawed experiment using the same kind of signals, subjects "were informed that the project was about the influence of complex, weak magnetic fields on experiences and feeling states."
 In that experiment, the subjects were openly informed of it's intention (while claiming that it was a double-blind procedure).
 It was not successful.

-n the consent form for the Gendle & McGrath experiment, the subjects were "informed that any of the following might occur: (1) slight muscle twitching, (2) minor headache, (3) unusual skin sensations, (4) odd smells, (5) the subjective sensation of fear or a "sensed presence" (i.e., someone in the room), or (6) subtle alterations in perception and/or emotional states."
+In the consent form for the Gendle & McGrath experiment, the subjects were "informed that any of the following might occur: (1) slight muscle twitching, (2) minor headache, (3) unusual skin sensations, (4) odd smells, (5) the subjective sensation of fear or a "sensed presence" (i.e., someone in the room), or (6) subtle alterations in perception and/or emotional states."
 They were told that these effects were unlikely, but they still offered a daunting set of warnings that could plant the suggestion that the procedure was dangerous.
 As successful experiments with this kind of technology included the suggestion that the subjects were going to relax, it seems probable that anything that it harder for the subjects to relax could interfere with its success.
-If they thought that the Shakti system posed any real risk, they would never have used it in an undergraduate project.
+If they thought that the Shakti system posed any real risk, they would never have used it in an undergraduate project.At one point in their paper, Gendle & McGrath wrote that "the potential effects that reading the consent form might have had on the results of the study also remain unclear."
+They speculated that it may have "served as a prime for such experiences".
+They also wrote that they thought this didn't matter because both the subjects and the controls both read the same forms.
+What seems more likely is that the chances for any such experiences to occur were reduced in both groups, as both groups were given scary suggestions that would prevent them from relaxing (headache, fear, unusual skin sensations, etc.).

 One strange thing about the Gendle & McGrath study is that there are two very different online versions of it's summary .
 The 'official' one was published by the Scientific journal Perceptual and Motor Skills.
 A different one, hosted by another university, speculates that the effects reported by the many Shakti users who have posted their results online are the result of placebo effect and personality factors.
 In point of fact, Gendle & McGrath didn't test for suggestibility, and didn't administer personality tests.
 Making two different versions of the same abstract available is a bit suspicious.
 Ordinarily, the final published version, and only the final version, is kept available.
 Other versions, being unpublished, will not have passed editorial review, and are considered spurious or untrustworthy.